-Snowden revealed how our email communication is being accessed, monitored and analyzed in 2013.
+Snowden revealed how our email communication is being accessed, monitored and analysed in 2013.
 He also urged people to start encrypting their email communication, in order to make it harder to intercept.
 There are several ways to encrypt email.
 One of the most common ways is called OpenPGP.

 The following graph shows the development of the total number of PGP keys as a proxy for usage.

-To summarize where we stand:
+To summarise where we stand:

 - Incumbents’ business models are aligned against providing privacy.

 - Scandals and increased scrutiny of their use of our data undermine trust.